Economics and Marketing: Commodity Futures Markets: How They Work

 .Introduction

-The futures market is different from the cash market.
-In the futures market, legally binding futures agreements - not the actual commodities themselves - are bought and sold.
-These agreements are called futures contracts because they provide for the delivery of or receipt of a specified amount of a particular commodity during a specified future month.
-Futures contracts do not involve immediate transfer of ownership of the commodity.
-Instead, futures contracts involve actual receipt or delivery of the commodity at some future date.
-For this reason, you can buy and sell commodities in a futures market, in the form of contracts, whether or not you own that commodity.
+The cash is where actual physical commodities are bought and sold at a price negotiated between buyer and seller.
+However, the futures market functions by using legally binding futures contracts, not the actual commodities themselves, which can be bought and sold.
+These agreements (futures contracts) provide for the delivery of or receipt of a specified amount of a particular commodity during a specified future month.
+Futures contracts do not involve transfer of ownership of the commodity.
+Instead, futures contracts involve potential receipt or potential delivery of the commodity at some future date.
+For this reason, one can buy and sell commodities in a futures market, in the form of contracts, whether or not you grow that commodity or actually possess the physical commodity.

 Organized Commodity Exchanges

 Hundreds of futures contracts are traded on exchanges in the United States, Canada and around the world.
-Listed below are the North American exchanges where agriculture commodity futures and futures important to agriculture are traded.
-All of these exchanges also trade options on most of the futures listed.
-This list was compiled in August 2005.
-Check exchange Web sites for greater detail on the listed contracts or for new or discontinued contracts.
+Listed below are the North American exchanges with primary agricultural related futures contracts.
+All of these exchanges also trade options, another risk management tool provided by each exchange for a particular product.

 Chicago Board of Trade (CBOT) - http://www.cbot.com/

--Corn, U.S. and South American soybeans, soybean oil, soybean meal, soft red winter wheat, rough rice and ethanol as well as mini-size contracts of corn, soybeans and soft red winter wheat.
+-Corn, U.S. and South American soybeans, soybean oil, soybean meal, soft red winter wheat, oats, rough rice and ethanol.
+In addition, mini-size contracts (1000 bushel) of grains offered.

 Kansas City Board of Trade (KCBOT) - http://www.kcbt.com